-.
-Real property other than home property is defined as real estate which is not maintained for home residence, mineral rights, life estates or any other client-owned property which is not personal property.
-Real property owned by an applicant or recipient is considered exempt as a resource for up to six (6) calendar months only if a good faith effort to sell is being made and Form C-6 (new Form 08TA016E), Agreement to Repay, is signed by the client.
-A good faith effort is defined as any recognized listing, posting or advertising for sale at a reasonable, marketable price appropriate to comparable property values and a reasonable offer has not been refused.
+(a) Scope and applicability.
+Real property other than home property is defined as real estate which is not maintained for home residence, mineral rights, life estates, or any other property which is not personal property. •1 Real property owned by a client is considered exempt as a resource for up to six calendar months only if a good faith effort to sell is being made and Form C-6 (new form number 08TA016E), Agreement to Repay, is signed by the client. •2 A good faith effort is defined as any recognized listing, posting, or advertising for sale at a reasonable, market price appropriate to comparable property values and a reasonable offer has not been refused.
 Once a resource has been exempted based on good faith effort, further exemption is not allowed.

-- (3) The client's statement regarding ownership of real property is sufficient proof of ownership unless there is information suggesting ownership of property' not reported.
-The market value of real estate other than the home owned by the applicant is established on the basis of oral or written information which the applicant has at hand and counsel with persons who have specialized knowledge about this kind of resource.
-The client's equity is determined by deducting encumbrances, including the cost to the client of obtaining a merchantable title.
+- (2) The market value of real estate other than the home owned by the client is established on the basis of oral or written information which the client has at hand and counsel with persons who have specialized knowledge about this kind of resource.

 (b) Mineral rights.
 Mineral rights not associated with the home property are considered a resource.
-Since evaluation and salability of mineral rights fluctuate, the establishment of the value of mineral rights should, in general, be based on actual offers of purchase rather than on the opinion of collateral sources alone.
-The feasibility of listing for sale should be considered.
-The value of mineral rights on the total home property is considered along with surface rights in evaluating that property.
+Since evaluation and salability of mineral rights fluctuate, the establishment of the value of mineral rights must be based on actual offers of purchase rather than on the opinion of collateral sources alone.
+The feasibility of listing the mineral rights for sale must be considered.
+The value of mineral rights on the total home property is considered along with surface rights.

 (c) Land held by a member of an Indian tribe.
-Land which is held by an enrolled member of an Indian tribe is excluded from resources if it cannot be sold or transferred without the permission of other individuals, the tribe, or a Federal agency.
-If permission is needed, the land is excluded as a resource.
+Land which is held by an enrolled member of an Indian tribe is excluded from resources if it cannot be sold or transferred without the permission of other individuals, the tribe, or a federal agency.

 (d) Life estates and homestead rights.

 - (2) Homestead rights.
-Homestead rights held by a client in real estate provides shelter (or shelter and income) so long as he or she resides on the property.
-If the individual moves from the property (abandons homestead rights), the property becomes subject to administration.
-Since a homestead right cannot be sold, it would have no value.
+Homestead rights held by a client in real estate provides shelter and income as long as the client resides on the property.
+If the client moves from the property, abandoning homestead rights, the property becomes subject to adjudication.
+Since a homestead right cannot be sold, it has no value.